Visalia, California: Importance of the valley oak

 Visalia's Valley Oak Ordinance, adopted in 1971, regulates pruning and removing valley oak (Quercus lobata) trees.
 The area was once a dense oak woodland and the city is trying to maintain a healthy urban forest partly through preserving Mooney Grove Park, one of the largest valley oak groves in California.
 Also, just outside the city limits is the Kaweah Oaks Preserve, which is a 322 acre nature preserve.
 It protects one of the last remaining valley oak riparian forests in the San Joaquin Valley.

-Visalia was the home of the minor league baseball team the Visalia Oaks for almost 30 years.
-The team's namesake was in recognition of the city's arboreal identity and had the mascot of Oakie, and later Chatter, both gray squirrels.
+Visalia Rawhide

+The Visalia Rawhide are a Minor League Baseball team of the California League and the Single-A affiliate of the Arizona Diamondbacks.
+They have played their home games at Valley Strong Ballpark since their inception in 1946.

+The team has had nine names, most of which reflected its changing major-league affiliates, most recently the Minnesota Twins, Colorado Rockies, Oakland A's, Tampa Bay Rays, and Diamondbacks.
+They took the name Rawhide in 2009.

+In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Rawhide were organized into the Low-A West at the Low-A classification.
+In 2022, the Low-A West became known as the California League, the name historically used by the regional circuit prior to the 2021 reorganization, and was reclassified as a Single-A circuit.